This guide provides an introduction to Library resources for 1st Year Engineering students.

 Do you know what you are looking for?

-Think about what types of information you would require in order to tackle your assignment(s), e.g. textbooks, handbooks or manuals, journal articles, government publications, and other resources.
-Note down any significant words (keywords) that describe your topic, as you will be searching for resources using these keywords.
+Think about what types of information you would require in order to tackle your assignment, e.g. textbooks, handbooks or manuals, ebooks, research articles, standards, government publications?
+Write down any significant words (keywords) that describe your topic.

 Readings

 Course or unit coordinators generally provide a list of references (reading material) linked to a unit that is a good starting point for getting familiar with the topic.
-If the reading list is not provided, the learning material will be provided by lecturers and tutors in the learning space.
-You can start with a textbook, encyclopedia or a subject dictionary to gain a basic understanding of the topic.
+If the reading list is not provided, then you can start with a textbook, encyclopedia or a subject dictionary to gain a basic understanding of the topic.

 Know where to look for information sources